 In 2012-2013, the Belgian government decided to cease the operation of the Doel 1 and Doel 2 units in 2015.
 As a consequence, the Stress Test action plan was amended at that time for these two reactors so that it no longer included those actions that had become unnecessary in the light of the shut-down and decommissioning plans.
 However, on December 18th 2014, the Belgian government decided to no longer oppose a 10-year life extension for these two reactors.
 A specific licensee LTO action plan was issued for the Long Term Operation (LTO) of Doel 1 and Doel 2 and approved by the regulatory body in 2015.
-This LTO action plan incorporates all remaining stress test actions for Doel 1 and Doel 2 (see § 4.2 of the LTO action plan).
+This LTO action plan incorporates all remaining stress test actions for Doel 1 and Doel 2.

-Similarly, some actions for Doel 3 and Tihange 2 which were temporarily put on hold as a result of the prolonged shutdown in 2014-2015, were resumed after the regulatory body decided that these 2 reactors could resume power operation in 2015.
+Similarly, some actions for Doel 3 and Tihange 2 which were temporarily put on hold as a result of the prolonged shutdown in 2012-2015, were resumed after the regulatory body decided that these 2 reactors could resume power operation in 2015.